STEM WALL CONSTRUCTION

 While foundation slabs are typically flush with the ground or slightly recessed into the surrounding terrain, a stem wall sits higher to raise the vertical walls above ground level.
 This construction minimizes damage from seeping ground moisture and termites.

-Constructing a building with a stem wall offers the following benefits:
+Constructing a building with a concrete stem wall offers the following benefits:

 - Height flexibility: When a lot is sloped, it is a challenge to install a stable wall.
 A stem wall can help because it can be built in different heights, making it easier to accommodate varying elevations.